350 community partners

 *Percentage of employees who answered “agree or strongly agree” or “satisfied or strongly satisfied”

 - Administrator trust

 - Manager trust

-Avera, the U.S. Attorney’s Office of South Dakota and LifeScape sought to bring together a group of people concerned for justice and equal access to all members of our society, including people with disabilities.Deb Fischer-Clemens
+Avera, the U.S. Attorney’s Office of South Dakota and Children’s Home Society sought to bring together a group of people concerned for stopping the horrors that children experience in the form of sexual abuse, with a goal of having a lasting impact in our community, region and state.Deb Fischer-Clemens

 Senior Vice President, Public Policy

 Over 350 people gathered Aug.
 18-19, 2016, to hear speakers, participate in discussions and form action plans.
 This was the third annual conference sponsored by Avera and the U.S. Attorney’s Office, along with other community sponsors, to explore issues of justice, well-being and safety.
 Among speakers were: